micstepanek/i3tags/README.md

 You may start i3tags anytime while i3 is running by i3tags.sh.

-Here are some commands that may be useful for installation(untested):
+Here are some commands that may be useful for installation:

     sudo apt install python3.8
     sudo apt install qt5-default